snehaamujri/TodoApp/README.md

 # TodoApp
-Todo App build using Django framework
+A simple Django-based Todo application with user authentication and admin management.

 ## Features

 - User Signup, Login, and Logout
 - Create, view, and delete todo items
 - Admin panel to manage users and todos (restricted to staff users)
-- Simple and clean UI

----
-## Setup Instructions

 ### Prerequisites

 - Python 3.8+
 - Django 4.x
 - Virtual environment recommended
-### To start
+#### To start

 1. Clone the repository: